accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 Parameters correspond to specific information about a component.
 For example, a parameter that transmits to the APIs the information that the component controls such and such content.

 Changes of state must also be made available.
 For example, using a property to tell the APIs that the component is "open" or "closed".
-Note: a state can also be transmitted via the name, when the title is dynamically changed to correspond to the state of the controlled zone in particular.
+Note: a state can also be transmitted via the name, when it is dynamically changed to correspond to the state of the controlled zone in particular.

 These parameters are not mandatory, but may be required if they are essential for making the component accessible.
 It is up to the auditor to consider the cases where these parameters are essential, depending on the context in which the component is used.